eozyurt/eozyurt/README.md

 - Data modeling & ETL pipelines using Python, SQL, and SAP sources
 - Semantic models in Power BI with advanced DAX and M logic
 - Containerized data pipelines using Docker, orchestrated with Prefect
 - Forecasting and decision-support tools for financial and operational planning
+- On weekends,I take on freelance projects via Fiver ,designing and supporting Excel or Power BI reporting and basic reporting automation setups.

 ---

 Featured Projects
-(Selected projects will be added shortly...)
+(TBC 2026)

 ---